nordnet/cordova-hot-code-push/README.md

   Wait until application is launched for both platforms.

-6. Now open your `index.html` page in `www` folder of the `TestProject`, change something in it and save.
+7. Now open your `index.html` page in `www` folder of the `TestProject`, change something in it and save.
 In a few seconds you will see updated page on the launched devices (emulators).

 From this point you can do local development, where all the changes are uploaded on the devices without the need to restart applications on every change you made.

 ### Quick start guide for Ionic project

+In this guide we will show how quickly you can test this plugin and start using it for development.
+For that we will install [development add-on](#local-development-add-on) which requires **Xcode 7**, although hot code push plugin itself can work on the older versions of the Xcode.

 1. Create new Ionic project using command line interface and add iOS/Android platforms: